twilio/twilio-go/rest/lookups/v2/docs/PhoneNumbersApi.md

 **DateOfBirth** | **string** | User’s date of birth, in YYYYMMDD format.
 This query parameter is only used (optionally) for identity_match package requests.
 **LastVerifiedDate** | **string** | The date you obtained consent to call or text the end-user of the phone number or a date on which you are reasonably certain that the end-user could still be reached at that number.
 This query parameter is only used (optionally) for reassigned_number package requests.
 **VerificationSid** | **string** | The unique identifier associated with a verification process through verify API.
 This query parameter is only used (optionally) for pre_fill package requests.
-**PartnerSubId** | **string** | The optional partnerSubId parameter to provide context for your sub-accounts, tenantIDs, sender IDs or other segmentation, enhancing the accuracy of the risk analysis.

 ### Return type